 IATI Signs MOU with Institution of Engineering and Technology (IET)Sep.
 14, 2017

 The IATI is honored to announce the signing of a Memorandum of Understanding with the British Institution of Engineering and Technology (IET).
-The MOU intends to allow bilateral collaborated projects, supporting the advancement of engineering and technology in both state through shared knowledge, academic exchanges and by joint conferences.
+The MOU intends to allow bilateral collaborated projects, supporting the advancement of engineering and technology in both states through shared knowledge, academic exchanges and by joint conferences.
 The MoU was signed by Karin Mayer Rubinstein, IATI CEO, and Nigel Fine, IET CEO, during Innovate Israel Conference in London, in the presence of Israeli Ambassador to the UK Mr. Mark Regev and British ambassador to Israeli Mr. David Quarrey.
-We thank the UK Israel Business and hope for a successful co-operation!
+We thank Mr. Hugo Bieber of UK Israel Business and hope for a successful co-operation!

 From the press release: